-The first AGM of the new Friends of the National Archives CIO will take place on Tuesday 23 March 2021.
+The first AGM of the new Friends of the National Archives CIO will take place on Tuesday 23 March 2021 at 6pm.
 The guest speaker following the AGM will be Dr Alexander Hall and his talk will be entitled:

 Who speaks for the flood?
 Exploring changing expectations in response to flooding and extreme weather in the UK